JonathanCasey/synergy-1-config/README.md

 If the task is stopped and run manually, it does not seem to trigger the auto-restart mechanism, so best way it to click properties and hit ok to hit the "modify" trigger (even though nothing was changed).
+In fact, it may be best to disable the option to run manually by editing the task in Task Scheduler, going to the `Settings` tab, and unchecking `Allow task to be run on demand`.

 This can be repeated for the client, using the appropriate client management script such as `C:\path\to\synergy-1-config\synergyc_office-tvpc-ir_mgmt.bat`,